operator-framework/operator-sdk/website/content/en/docs/building-operators/ansible/migration.md

 New projects are configured to watch all namespaces by default, so they need a `ClusterRole` to have the necessary permissions.
 Ensure that `config/rbac/role.yaml` remains a `ClusterRole` if you want to retain the default behavior of the new project conventions.
 For further information refer to the [operator scope][operator-scope] documentation.

-The following rules were used in earlier versions of anisible-operator to automatically create and manage services and `servicemonitors` for metrics collection.
+The following rules were used in earlier versions of ansible-operator to automatically create and manage services and `servicemonitors` for metrics collection.
 If your operator's don't require these rules, they can safely be left out of the new `config/rbac/role.yaml` file:

 ```yaml
   - apiGroups: